cfoust/cy/docs/src/replay-mode.md

 You can access previous sessions through the {{api action/open-log}} action, which by default can be invoked by searching for `Open a .borg file.` in the command palette ({{bind :root ctrl+a ctrl+p}}).

-You are also free to use the API call {{api replay/open}} to open `.borg` files anywhere on your filesystem.
+You are also free to use the API function {{api replay/open-file}} to open `.borg` files anywhere on your filesystem.

 ## A warning about recording